Fees & Support

 Tuition Fees

-To study abroad, you do not pay tuition fees to the host university; instead you pay a reduced fee to DMU.
+To study abroad (or complete an international placement), you do not pay tuition fees to the host university; instead you pay a reduced fee to DMU.
 This fee includes the ongoing support from the DMU Global, and all other services offered by DMU such as the Library, DSU, Student Services, Counselling and Welfare.
-The fees for students planning to study abroad in the 2023-24 academic year are:
+The fees for students planning to study abroad are as follows:

 Deposit